Have you ever stared at a blank screen and wondered, “How long should my blog post article length be?”

 Examples:

-Product reviews or comparisons.
+Product reviews and simple comparisons.

 Pros: